Photo: Communications Office

 Neither can the University decide on and implement any individualised measures.
 In such cases, the University can only implement general preventive measures such as information and staff training activities.

 Regardless of the assessment is that victimisation, harassment or sexual harassment has taken place or not, the manager responsible for the work environment will decide on measures to improve the work environment.

 What measures are appropriate is based on the conclusions reached in the assessment.

 If the investigation shows that some form of harassment, or some other form of misconduct, has taken place, the manager in charge must take individualised measures, which for instance could be a clarifying conversation.

 The University may also decide on preventive measures to avoid staff from being subjected to similar events in the future.

-If the psychological harassment or harassment is regarded as severe, or if it continues despite the measures introduced, the case must be reported to the Staff Disciplinary Board (PAN) or to the Student Disciplinary Board.
+If the victimisation or harassment is regarded as severe, or if it continues despite the measures introduced, the case must be reported to the Staff Disciplinary Board (PAN) or to the Student Disciplinary Board.

-These boards have the authority to decide on individualised punitive measures due to staff or student misdemeanour.
+These boards have the authority to decide on individualised punitive measures due to staff or student misconduct.

 Punitive measures decided by the Staff Disciplinary Board can be